What is Rolfing®?

 Other research projects include a study of Rolfing® and its positive effects on the autonomic nervous system published in Physical Therapy, the journal of the American Physical Therapy Association, March 1988, issue.

-Abstracts of these studies are available through the Rolf Institute.
+Abstracts of these studies are available through the Dr. Ida Rolf Institute.

 Leon Fleisher and Rolfing® Structural Integration